-- 4. Release the mast lock by pulling the safety pin on the mast lock and pulling the lock bar free.
-Turn the handle of the lower mast winch counterclockwise until the mast rests in the transport cradle. - 5.
-After the mast is completely down, insert the mast cradle locking pin and secure it with the safety pin.
+4. Release the mast lock by pulling the safety pin on the mast lock and pulling the lock bar free.
+Turn the handle of the lower mast winch counterclockwise until the mast rests in the transport cradle.

 NOTE: Generac Mobile strongly recommends that the lights be removed from the mast and stowed for transportation.
 See Removing the Lights for Transportation.